Time Tracking Software for Employees: What to Look For in 2026

 4. Payroll processing — The payroll system calculates gross pay, applies deductions, handles tax withholding, and generates pay stubs.
 For businesses using Zimyo this process can be nearly fully automated.

-5. Compliance and audit trail — Both systems maintain a complete audit trail of all time entries, approvals, and payroll runs invaluable during Department of Labor audits, workers' compensation claims, or employee disputes.
+5. Compliance and audit trail — Both systems maintain a complete audit trail with track time of all time entries, approvals, and payroll runs invaluable during Department of Labor audits, workers' compensation claims, or employee disputes.

 Turning Time Data into Strategic Business Insights

 Collecting time data is step one.
-The real competitive advantage comes from interpreting it correctly and acting on what it reveals.
+The real detailed reporting competitive advantage comes from interpreting it correctly and acting on what it reveals.

 What to Look for in Your Time Reports